 Paint manufacturers Sherwin-Williams Co. reported that their third-quarter net sales and earnings per share beat expectations, with CEO John Morikis emphasizing the persistent and unprecedented strength in their DIY business segment as US consumers invested in sprucing up their homes.

 Increased job instability, unemployment, and work-at-home culture have increased gig workers across regions.
 Japan reported a 513% year-on-year increase in new gig workers since the coronavirus outbreak.
 According to a study by Upwork, an online marketplace for freelance services, two million Americans, or 36% of the country’s workforce, started freelancing in 2020.
 By 2023, the gig economy gross volume is estimated to grow to 455 billion USD.
 People are now increasingly turning to stay-at-home diverse alternatives to boost income and adapt to the dynamic digital next normal.

-As industries gradually recover from the disruptions caused by the coronavirus, gathering market intelligence, including consumer behavior and competitive data, will be critical to informing strategies in 2021 and beyond.
+As industries gradually recover from the disruptions caused by the coronavirus, gathering market research, including consumer behavior and competitive data, will be critical to informing strategies in 2021 and beyond.
 Netscribes has been working with market leaders across the globe to respond better through cohesive data and insights.
 Whether you need to keep a pulse on competitive activities, track the latest market developments, or gauge consumer sentiment, you can rely on us to deliver the insights you need to steer your business in the right direction.
 Contact us to know more.